Say Hello to Queen Alexandra College at Kidz to Adultz Middle

 Ultimately, we have a great mix of students which adds to the wonderful atmosphere here in College.
 Class sizes are small and support levels high.

-Speak to QAC about their learning at Kidz to Adultz Middle
+Speak to Queen Alexandra College about their learning at Kidz to Adultz Middle

 At QAC your learning is planned around your individual needs, interests and ambitions.
 Our curriculum covers a wide range of programmes including entry level courses (Preparation for Life) and a range of vocational qualifications.
 A supported internship study programme could also be followed, which involves spending the majority of time with an employer in a real job role.

 The 2016/17 academic year saw the introduction of our new Powerchair Football and Further Education Programme.
 Working in partnership with The Albion Foundation, this is the first collaborative Powerchair Football ‘study programme’ of its kind in the whole country and is specifically designed for ambitious young sports people with high needs aged 16-24 years old who are passionate about football, coaching and sports leadership.